Carolyn See: Personal life

 See was married to Richard See from 1954 to 1959.
 They had one daughter, novelist Lisa See (born 1955).
 Her second husband was Tom Sturak, with whom she had a daughter, Clara Sturak (born 1965).
 Both marriages ended in divorce.
 She was then in a relationship with John Espey from 1974 until his death in 2000.

 She resided in Pacific Palisades, California.

 See described her ideal day as one in which she could "write two hours, work in the yard for two hours, and write ten pieces of mail, that's all I want to do.
 It never works out that--or not often."

 See was a feminist, and said of Betty Friedan's The Feminine Mystique, "I was one of the persons whose lives that book changed."
-After the publication of Rhine Maidens, See announced that she was no longer interested in writing women's novel.
-See was of the opinion that Blue Money was the only book of hers that men ever read.
+After the publication of Rhine Maidens, See announced she didn't think she wanted to write women's novels anymore, once complaining Blue Money was the only book of hers that men had ever read, 'calling “Making History,” her latest novel, “both a love letter and an apology to the 97% of the men who don’t intend to blow up the world.”'